niraj-kumar-r/NexArtifacts/README.md

 ## License

-Our 3D Map Visualization Website is licensed under the MIT License.
+Our 3D Map Visualization Website is licensed under the GPL3 License.
 Please see the LICENSE file in our GitHub repository for more details.